 It’s common in economics and in general, for people to differentiate between “money” and “credit”.
-This is largely the result of gold standard mythology when gold was viewed as the primary form of money and “bankers” would issue notes that were redeemable for gold.
+This is largely the result of gold standard mythology when gold was viewed as the primary form of money and bankers would issue notes that were redeemable for gold.
 They were, in essence, issuing a claim on gold.
 When we went off the gold standard economists didn’t really change their model much.
 They just substituted central bank reserves and cash for gold and said that when banks were lending they were issuing claims on central bank money and vault cash.
-I think this is wrong.
+The problem with this thinking is that it misunderstands the way in which banks and bank deposits have become their own form of independent money issuers.
+They don’t just issue credit redeemable in reserves, but actually issue money now and bank deposits are, for most of us, the most important form of money we use in the economy.

-The idea that money is credit is not new.
+The idea that money is credit is not new though.
 In fact, money as debt/credit goes back as far as the history of money.
 The Code of Hammurabi stated:

 “If someone has a loan debt and a storm knocks down the grain or the harvest is bad, or the grain doesn’t grow for lack of water, that year the person doesn’t need to give his lender any money.
 He must wash his debt board in the water and not pay rent that year.”